Skip to Content

 Sharing is caring!

 We are home, and somewhat settled back into our day to day routine.
 Have to admit, we miss vacation, and are already planning our next adventure!
-As you may remember, we went to the motherland, where it all started for Lenny, back in August.
+As you may remember, we went to the motherland, where it all started for Lenny.
 This said motherland would be Sao Miguel, Azores, where his family is from.
-His parents came to Boston about 46 years ago, shortly after his sister was born.
+His parents came to Boston 46 years ago, shortly after his sister was born.
 This was his first trip back there in fourteen years, and it was my first.
+Hopefully not our last.

 Sao Miguel, Azores

 If you are not familiar with the Azores, let me fill you in a bit.
-The Azores are a region of Portugal, and are made up of nine volcanic islands which are located about 900 miles off of continental Portugal.
+The Azores are a region of Portugal, and are made up of nine volcanic islands that are located about 900 miles off of continental Portugal.
 Even today, the main industry is still agriculture, particularly dairy farming, livestock and fishing.
 The islands are truly beautiful; not tropical per se but very lush and green.
 The nine islands are grouped together in three groups.
-Western islands are Flores, Corvo, and Graciosa, Terceira, Sao Jorge, Pico and Faial in the center and Sao Miguel, Santa Maria and the Formigas Reef are east.
+Western islands are Flores, Corvo, and Graciosa, Terceira, Sao Jorge, Pico, and Faial in the center, then Sao Miguel, Santa Maria and the Formigas Reef are east.
 Each island is completely unique of each other from what we have read and been told.
-It is sad that the government is not trying to build up the tourism, as there is truly an adventurous lifestyle there from hiking, fishing, biking and surfing.
+It is sad that the government is not trying to build up the tourism, as there is truly an adventurous lifestyle such as hiking, fishing, biking and surfing.

 Sao Miguel, Azores | Chez Us